jeronkk/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* However, there are 2 extensions from the `list` command.
+    * `list` without any command behind will be treated as the basic list command where all contacts will be listed.
+    * `list t/` will list all students with the particular tag (subject).
+    * `list tt/` will list all students with tuition on a particular day.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 ### Viewing help : `help`

+Shows a list of commands available.
-Shows a message explaning how to access the help page.
+In addition, it shows a message explaining how to access the detailed help page.

 ![help message](images/helpMessage.png)